 But perhaps best of all, container gardening is wonderfully compatible with gardening for beginners.
 You don't need advanced gardening skills to grow a gorgeous garden in containers – you just need to follow a few simple steps.

 What are the best plants to put in pots?

-We're big fan of container gardening vegetables and herbs in particular.
+We're big fans of container gardening vegetables and herbs in particular.
 Not only is it of course, deliciously rewarding, but it's also so darn decorative whether you have them growing on a small balcony or in a comically tiny garden space.
-When the likes of broad beans, courgettes and basil flower for the most part of their season, you get to enjoy the produce and the free garden decor.
+When the likes of broad beans, courgettes, and basil flower for the most part of their season, you get to enjoy the produce and the free garden decor.

 Experiment with container gardening.
 Use pots to assess the success of various plant combinations.
 Try something new, change it immediately if it does not work, or give it a few weeks and then alter the arrangement if necessary.

 Cinead McTernan, author of City Veg: Inspiration from an Urban Garden, available on Amazon (opens in new tab), says: 'I would encourage everyone to add containers, whatever their shape, to their garden, windowsill or balcony.
 The trick to successful container growing is being realistic about which plants you can grow in them and how they need to be looked after – namely feeding and watering during the growing months.
 Container-grown plants aren’t able to put down their roots to reach a natural water source and the level of nutrients and minerals, which are in abundance as a result of the natural life cycles of the soil, are eventually depleted in a container unless we replenish them.'